ProReNata/gotenberg/PRORENATA.md

 # Prorenata fork / extensions

-This is a fork of [gotenberg](https://github.com/gotenberg/gotenberg) that adds the following:
+This is a fork of [gotenberg](https://github.com/gotenberg/gotenberg) that changes the following:

-- libreoffice route has an option to convert document to plain text.
+- Added option to libreoffice route to convert document to plain text.
 Specifically made for rtf -> text conversions.
 - Added route `gspreview` that add conversions by graphicsmagick and ghopstscript
 - Removed `chromium` and `pdftk` (including java) from docker image
-- Added tags to the existing test-runner and excluded tests

 ## On branching